 Tevez's time in England was nothing if not eventful!
-Things actually started quietly for the Argentininian at West Ham though.
+Things actually started quietly for the Argentinian at West Ham though.
 After making his debut in September of the 2006-07 season, the Hammers went on a dreadful run of games through autumn and into winter that saw them lose eight matches and go seven matches on the bounce without even scoring.
-Despite Tevez not scoring during this period, the feeling was that he was actually playing quite well, and looking dangerous.
-However, there were already early signs of his fiery character - having been substitued in a League Cup tie, he threw a strop and left the stadium early.
-His team-mates, keen to include him in any classic acts of British footbaling banter, told him to donate some of his wages to charity and train in Brazil shirt.
-Tevez point blank refused the latter!
+Despite Tevez not scoring during this period, the feeling was that he was playing quite well and looking dangerous.
+However, there were already early signs of his fiery character - having been substituted in a League Cup tie, Tevez threw a strop and left the stadium early.
+His team-mates, keen to include him in any classic acts of British footballing banter, told him to donate some of his wages to charity and train in a Brazil shirt.
+Tevez point blank refused to do the latter!
 Following the appointment of Alan Curbishley as manager in December, West Ham and Tevez underwent a remarkable change of form in the second half of the season.
 Having looked nailed on for relegation, they won seven out of their last nine games to complete a great escape, and the form of Tevez was a huge part of it.
-The fans acknowledged his contribution when they named Tevez as the club's annual Hammer of the Year award with 85% of the votes.
+The fans acknowledged his contribution when they named Tevez as the club's annual Hammer of the Year, the Argentinian winning the award with 85% of the votes.